paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 By changing or improving the system prompt we can customize the responses being generated, provide extra context, and define specific rules for the AI to follow.

 CodeCompanion.nvim [System Prompt][Configuring the System Prompt @ CodeCompanion.nvim docs] is primarily based on the GitHub Copilot Chat's prompt but with some modifications.
-If can be replaced by using the following settings.
+It can be replaced by using the following settings.

 ```lua
 {